Materials Needed for Each Survival Kit:

-For the best results, make sure your printer is set to print the actual size of the image (at 100% size).
-As I mentioned above, the printed bag tag should measure 7" x 7".
+Make sure your printer will print this at 100% As I mentioned above, the printed bag tag should measure 7" x 7".
 The template is created to be the same width as a sandwich bag and to fold over the top of the bag, with about 2-inches showing on the front of the bag and 5-inches on the back.

 Cut out the bag tag.
 Fold it over the top of the filled zip-lock bag and staple it in place.
 If you want to see what a finished bag looks like, check out this hockey player's survival kit.